Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 …you will obtain burial insurance.
 It is really that easy.

-Additionally, term life insurance policies with small death benefits are available as well.
+Additionally, term life insurance policies with small death benefits are available.

 These policies are key for people who might be on SSDI or SSI, for example.
 In fact, we have helped many people with bipolar disorder on SSDI obtain burial insurance or small term life policies.